Stav-Wolkovich/LLM-Assignment/README.md

 API_TOKEN=your_api_token_here

-## 4. Run the application
+## 4. Run the application with streamlit

-streamlit run app.py
+streamlit run main.py

 # How It Works
 ## Chat Requests